-- (A) Full-time non-seasonal employees who are members of the Ohio National Guard, U.S. Air Force Reserve, U.S. Army Reserve, U.S. Marine Corps Reserve, U.S. Naval Reserve or U.S. Coast Guard Reserve shall be granted military leave of absence with pay when ordered to temporary active duty (e.g., active duty for training or annual training) for a maximum of twenty-two (22) eight (8) hour work days (176 hours), days, whether or not consecutive, during each calendar year.
-Active duty does not include inactive duty training (e.g., unit training assemblies).
-In the event that the Chief Executive Officer of the State of Ohio, or the Chief Executive Officer of the United States declares that a state of emergency exists, the employee, if ordered to active duty for purposes of that emergency, shall be paid pursuant to this Section 14.1 for a maximum of an additional twenty-two (22) eight (8) hour work days (176 hours), whether or not consecutive, during each calendar year. - (B) An employee shall be paid his/her regular salary for each scheduled workday such employee is absent during military leave of absence with pay authorized by this Section 14.1. - (C) The City shall comply with all applicable Federal laws relating to the granting of military leave and reinstating employees upon the conclusion of said leave.
+(A) Full-time non-seasonal employees who are members of the Uniformed Services shall be granted military leave of absence with pay when ordered to service in the Uniformed Services including but not limited to active duty for training or annual training) for a maximum of twenty-two (22) eight (8) hour work days (176 hours), whether or not consecutive, during each calendar year.
+In the event that the Chief Executive Officer of the State of Ohio, or the Chief Executive Officer of the United States declares that a state of emergency exists, the employee, if ordered to active duty for purposes of that emergency, shall be paid pursuant to this Section 14.1 for a maximum of an additional twenty-two (22) eight (8) hour work days (176 hours), whether or not consecutive, during each calendar year.

+- (B) An employee shall be paid his/her regular salary for each scheduled workday such employee is absent during military leave of absence with pay authorized by this Section 14.1. - (C) The City shall comply with all applicable Federal, State, and City laws relating to the granting of military leave and reinstating employees upon the conclusion of said leave.
+The City will maintain the benefits offered under all applicable laws as of the effective date of this Contract regardless of whether the laws are later revised to reduce the benefits provided herein.